 The ODOT Safe Routes to School Project Identification Program (planning assistance) runs in two year cycles with the first round of services awarded in summer 2019.
-The program provides a service to school communities8 to identify infrastructure projects that address barriers to students walking and biking to school in a newly-created local plan.
-Consultant services will be provided for up to 20 school communities each cycle.
+The program provides a service to school communities10 to identify construction projects that address barriers to students walking and biking to school in a newly-created local plan.
+Consultant services will be provided for up to 30 school communities each cycle depending on funding availability.

-Consultant services will assist the community (school representatives, school community, and local road authority representative) to identify infrastructure needs near one school, a cluster of schools feeding into the same middle or high school, or all schools in a community of 10,000 or less, focusing on all streets within a quarter-mile of the school, as well as critical issues within a mile of the school.
+Consultant services will assist the community (school representatives, school community, and local road authority representative) to identify construction needs near one school, a cluster of schools feeding into the same middle or high school, or all schools in a community of 10,000 or less, focusing on all streets within a quarter-mile of the school, as well as critical issues within a mile of the school.
 Consultant will coordinate and implement the Project Identification Program process in each community for each school.
-The outcome of each Project Identification Program process will be a Safe Routes to School Plan for each school, cluster of schools, or small community that outlines infrastructure and non-infrastructure needs to address barriers to students walking and biking to school and provides some information needed to apply for the ODOT Safe Routes to School Grants.
+The outcome of each Project Identification Program process will be a Safe Routes to School Plan for each school, cluster of schools, or small community that outlines construction and educational needs to address barriers to students walking and biking to school and provides some information needed to apply for the ODOT Safe Routes to School Grants.